-On March 20, 2008, we entered into a three-year employment agreement with Mr. Spiro Rombotis, effective January 1, 2008.
-This agreement provides for an initial annual base salary of \$440,000, which was increased by our Compensation and Organization Development Committee on November 18, 2008 to \$460,000, and may be increased again in the future.
-For 2009, Mr. Rombotis' annual salary remained at \$460,000.
+On March 20, 2008, we entered into a three-year employment agreement with Mr. Spiro Rombotis, effective January 1, 2008, which agreement was renewed on substantially the same terms, effective January 1, 2011, for an additional three years.
+This agreement provides for an initial annual base salary of \$490,383, which salary may be increased in the future.
+Mr. Rombotis's annual base salary was \$460,000 and \$476,100, respectively, for 2009 and 2010.
 Mr. Rombotis is also eligible for a yearly incentive cash bonus, based on a percentage of his then current base salary, if he meets certain corporate and individual performance criteria set by the Compensation and Organization Development Committee at the beginning of each year of employment, subject to the approval of our Board of Directors.
-The agreement was amended effective December 31, 2008, to make certain payments to be made under the agreement compliant with Section 409A of the Internal Revenue Code of 1986, as amended.
+The agreement had been amended effective December 31, 2008, to make certain payments to be made under the agreement compliant with Section 409A of the Internal Revenue Code of 1986, as amended, and similar regulations.

-On March 31, 2008, we entered into a three-year employment agreement with Mr. Paul McBarron effective January 1, 2008.
-This agreement provides for an initial annual base salary of £174,000, which was increased by our Compensation and Organization Development Committee on November 18, 2008 to £181,000 and may be increased again in the future.
-For 2009, Mr. McBarron's annual salary remained at £181,000.
+On March 31, 2008, we entered into a three-year employment agreement with Mr. Paul McBarron effective January 1, 2008, which agreement was renewed on substantially the same terms, effective January 1, 2011, for an additional three years.
+This agreement provides for an initial annual base salary of £192,955, which salary may be increased in the future.
+Mr. McBarron's base salary was £181,000 and £187,278 for 2009 and 2010, respectively.
 Mr. McBarron is also eligible for a yearly incentive cash bonus, based on a percentage of his then current base salary, if he meets certain corporate and individual performance criteria set by the Compensation and Organization Development Committee at the beginning of each year of employment, subject to the approval of our Board of Directors.